Sherman5A/apple-silicon/report/report.md

 design that used many RISC's principles, though the  philosophy had not been created yet, making 801 amongst the first RISC processors [@ibm-risc-evo].
-IBM 801 was a specialised design for telephone switching, needless instructions were removed, and insutrctions were fixed-width, using load store architecture and other RISC principles [@801-computer].
+IBM 801 was a specialised design for telephone switching, needless instructions were removed, and instructions were fixed-width, using load store architecture and other RISC principles [@801-computer].
 The project was cancelled in 1975 however, the 801's potential as a general-purpose processor was promising.
-IBM 801's reserach was developed further.
+IBM 801's research was developed further.
 Originally 801 was scalar, executing one instruction every cycle, however future processors used three independent execution units: a branch, fixed-point, and floating-point processor.
 Multiple instructions could be executed per cycle, making the processor